Musthakh-Ahammed/problem-solving-playbook/sql/README.md

 This folder contains the problems in SQL;
-- Daily customer Order summary
+- Daily customer order summary
+- Daily revenue summary